rbellido-ut/dotfiles/README.md

-This is a colletion of my config files for my dev environment
+This is a collection of my config files for my dev environment